Dr. Janice P. Jackman

 Dr. Jackman practiced optometry in a corporate setting from 1992 until opening her private practice in 2008.
 Dr. Jackman’s passion for independent, private practice is strongly informed by her past experiences working in a corporate, non-independent setting.
 Private practice has enabled her to focus her care on what is best for patients.
 She views this as the top priority in health care.

-Keeping up with the latest advances in eye care is a top priority for Dr. Jackman.
+Keeping up with the latest advances in eye care is important to Dr. Jackman.
 Her patients appreciate and benefit from new treatments and technology offerings from year to year.
 Optometry has an extensive, growing “toolbox” to help patients see and feel better.
 Dr. Jackman is dedicated to working with her patients so they can achieve and maintain excellent vision and eye health.
-She is honored to work in partnership with her patient to assist then in finding solutions to their vision and eye related challenges, leading to improved overall wellness and quality of life.
+She is honored to work in partnership with her patients to assist them in finding solutions to their vision and eye related challenges, leading to improved overall wellness and quality of life.

 A message from Dr. Jackman